 Corporate america can be cold just like people say.
 But the coldness gives warmth to the parts of my life outside of it.

 I am still an employee with full time hours.
 Every day I commute, and I still take work home at night.
 I did not quit teaching to stay home.
 But now I come home with mental energy and vigor.
 I come home ready for kisses, snuggles, giggles, and adventure.
 A mind full of date nights with my husband, fort building with my kids, and family taco nights.
 I remember every first word and first tantrum.
 The first time I watched my husband with my daughter, I cried.
 I remember those things because I have the focus, energy, and heart for them.
 A chance I would not have had if I stayed in the classroom.
 I am an excellent employee in my corporate job and I am also an excellent (or try to be) wife and mom.
 Now I have the opportunity to excel in all the parts of my life.
-I quit teaching, and now I have my life back.
+By quitting teaching, I gained my life back.

 Once I stopped teaching, I discovered what it meant to put myself and my priorities first.
 I quit teaching and found myself again.